gyulamad/Screen/README.md

 ```
 You can predefine them before including the `Screen.h` or by passing them directly to the `Touch::begin` function as optional parameters.

-The `Touch::begin` function calibration parameters and the `Calibration` sturct:
+The `Touch::begin` function calibration parameters and the `Calibration` struct:
 ```
 struct Calibration {